 Critical Areas and Shoreline Vegetation Conservation

-This section is intended to protect and restore the ecological functions and ecosystem-wide processes performed by critical areas, buffers, and vegetation in shoreline jurisdiction.
+This section is intended to protect the ecological functions and ecosystem-wide processes performed by critical areas, buffers, and vegetation in shoreline jurisdiction.
 Within the SMP, buffers for rivers, lakes, and streams that are shorelines of the state are considered “shoreline buffers” while the buffers for all other critical areas regulated under SMP Appendix 2: Critical Areas Regulations are called “critical areas buffers.”
 Native vegetation conservation is emphasized within both of the areas.
 Native vegetation supports many ecological functions or processes in shoreline and critical area buffers, and retaining the vegetation will help the city to meet the SMA requirement of no net loss of shoreline ecological functions.

 Provisions for shoreline vegetation conservation within this section include regulations regarding natural plant clearing, vegetation restoration, and the control of invasive weeds and non-native species.
 These provisions apply to any activity, development, or use in shoreline jurisdiction unless otherwise stated, whether or not that activity requires a shoreline permit.
 Such activities include clearing, grading, grubbing, and trimming of vegetation.
 Provisions also apply to vegetation protection and enhancement activities, but exclude agricultural activities and activities covered under the Washington State Forest Practices Act (FPA), unless otherwise stated.